danja/server/README.md

-# hyperdata.it
+# Server

-new additions to the site, 2024 onwards
+new additions to my sites, 2024 onwards (post-compromise, new projects)